 - Alice and Bob constantly play down Charlie's bad traits and play up his good traits, while doing the inverse with David.
 Eventually, the villain kidnaps Alice, Bob, and Charlie.

 He gives David a choice: Either the parents or the brother dies.
 David unsurprisingly chooses the brother.
 Alice and Bob disown and abandon David for leaving their precious to his doom, rather than thanking him for saving them.

-After David snaps and disowns his entire family, Charlie begins to feel that all the love his parents give him is meaningless if his brother resents him.
+- After David snaps and disowns his entire family, Charlie begins to feel that all the love his parents give him is meaningless if his brother resents him.
 He begins to hate his parents as much as David does for driving a wedge between them, and, due to David's assertions that they're dead to him, considers them to have "killed my brother."

 - David begins to consider Charlie a "parasite," and takes no pains to hide the fact.
 Charlie would prefer to die than put up with his brother's contempt, not to mention the pain of his condition.
 Alice and Bob are oblivious to either's wishes.
 Eventually, David demands either Charlie or their parents pay him back in some fashion, or he's happy to let Charlie rot...

 .
 Then get your brother a drink.
 And if you piss in it again, your life won't be worth a lead penny.